 \textbf{SL (Label).} In 2019, AdaMixup\cite{guo2018adamix} find that mixing ratio $\lambda$ affectd model performance, it's called \emph{``Mainfold Intrusion''}.
 Thus, from 2020 to 2024, many methods emerged to optimize these ratios based on CNNs or Vision Transformers (ViTs).
 Also, techniques such as CAMixup\cite{wen2020camix} in 2021 and RankMixup\cite{noh2023rankmixup} in 2023 were introduced to enhance model calibration.

 \textbf{SSL (CL) \& SSL (MIM).} Contrastive Learning (CL) shows power ability in the Image Classification task.
-To improve model performance, researchers proposed lots of CL methods with mixup, those methods used mixup obtained ``semi-positive'' samples to capture more features.
-CL + Mixup usually modifies their loss term for suitable SSL tasks.
+To improve model performance, researchers proposed lots of CL methods with mixup, these methods used mixup to obtain ``semi-positive'' samples to capture more features.
+CL + Mixup usually modifies its loss term for suitable SSL tasks.
 Masked Image Modeling (MIM) proposed reconstruction samples from mixed samples, they argued that mixed samples will share more features which could learn some high-dimension information.
 MixMAE\cite{liu2023mixmae} and MixedAE\cite{chen2023mixedae} had shown this point of view in 2023.

 \textbf{Semi-SL.} can leverage both labeled and unlabeled information.
-In 2019, MixMatch\cite{berthelot2019mixmatch} used this way to improve the model performance and become more robust since mixed samples could be used as a clean image with noise image.
+In 2019, MixMatch\cite{berthelot2019mixmatch} used this way to improve the model performance and become more robust since mixed samples could be used as a clean image with a noise image.
 For PUL, P$^3$Mix\cite{li2021yourp3mix} obtained better accuracy by mixed samples from the decision boundary that is close to the boundary in 2021.
 DecoupledMix\cite{liu2022decoupledmix} proposed decoupled one of the samples predicted to obtain cleaner pseudo labels in 2023.